walwalwalides/MMP_Collection/README.md

 The Software offers a new Way for better Creating and editing WAV packages.
 It's a good Tools for music Producent to store Big number of sound.All sounds are divided in different categories,so the Producer can easy found the searching Sound.
 That means granting increased Productivity - That promises more and better Work in less Time.
-With help this software,the producer can create his own Collection and exchange it with another producer throught the cloud store like ( Google Drive ...).
+With help this software,the producer can create his own Collection and exchange it with another producer throught the Cloud store like ( Google Drive,DropBox ...).

 `MMP` simplifies service Storing and Organization, enables optimal Staffing,and offer the ability to combine the software with your choosed DAW software ( Digital Audio Workstation) .